kcodeg123/DevBoxPoC/customVMImage/README.md

 ## Step 3 - Create Image Template

+On the Azure Portal > Create an `Image Templates` resource, keeping the following in mind:
+* Source image - Choose a **Marketplace** base image
+* Image - Choose a Dev Box compatible base image (search for example **Visual Studio 2022 Enterprise on Windows 11 Enterprise (x64) + Microsoft 365 Apps (Microsoft Dev Box compatible)**
+* Distribution targets - VM Image Version (we will distribute to the Compute Gallery)
+* VM image version details > Target Azure compute gallery - Create a new one if not already created
+* VM image version details > Target VM image definition - Create a new one if not already created
+* Select the Managed Identity created in the previous step
-Note - If you face issues seeing the managed identity from the Image Template resource, try to create the Image Template resource on `preview.portal.azure.com`
+> Note - If you face issues seeing the managed identity from the Image Template resource, try to create the Image Template resource on `preview.portal.azure.com`

-On the Azure Portal > Create an `Image Templates` resource.
+* Go to the Customizations page next and under **Customize with scripts** > ADD > `PowerShell Command`
+ * Add the desired commands from [imageCustomizations.md](imageCustomizations.md)
+ * Give Permissions = Elevated
+* Select **Review + Create** and then create the resource
+* After the Image Template gets created, go to the next step **Start Build**

 ### Compute Gallery Image Requirements